-If safety and time permit, always opt for walking and biking.
+If safety and time permits, always opt for walking and biking.
 These are the two most practical modes of transportation for full-time travelers.

 It’s earth-friendly and doesn’t cost you a penny!
-Make sure to have a map with you at all times, and if you have no bike, consider renting one in your location!
+Always have a map with you; if you have no bike, consider renting one in your location!

 See Related: Best Hiking Trails in the Worth You Must Visit